-Compare this to the current me who maximizes my time by writing my shopping list in order of each item’s shelf location.
+Compare this to the current me who maximizes my time by writing my shopping list in order of each item's shelf location.
 Back then though, I could barely find everything on my shopping list.
-It was in my days of not knowing my way around a grocery store that I failed my mission to find what my friend’s mom told me was, “special corn flour for arepas.”
-I needed to satisfy a seriously wicked craving for Venezuelan arepas.
-Just imagine: if I had succeed in finding what I thought was the unicorn of flours, I may have come up with these crispy zucchini corn cakes much sooner in life.
+It was in my days of not knowing my way around a grocery store that I failed my mission to find what my friend's mom told me was, "special corn flour for arepas."
+I needed to satisfy a serious craving for her Venezuelan arepas, but now I lived 500 miles away from her.
+Just imagine: if I had succeeded in finding what I thought was the unicorn of flours, I may have been able to make these crispy zucchini corn cakes much sooner in life.

-Let me paint the picture – I was a hungry college kid in desperate need of corn flour for arepas – masarepa.
-Only at the time I didn’t know the word for it because apparently searching the web hadn’t occurred to me.
-I swore I looked everywhere, even popping into some of the Mexican markets down the street from USC, and came up empty-handed every single time.
-If you can’t find masarepa, an ingredient used extensively in Columbian and Venezuelan cooking, in the heart of Downtown Los Angeles, it either doesn’t exist or you’re a really terrible shopper.
+Let me paint the picture - I was a hungry college kid in desperate need of corn flour for arepas - masarepa.
+Only at the time, I didn't know the word for it because apparently searching the web hadn't occurred to me.
+I swore I looked everywhere, even popping into some of the Hispanic markets, and came up empty-handed every single time.
+If you can't find masarepa, an ingredient used extensively in Columbian and Venezuelan cooking, in the heart of Downtown Los Angeles, it either doesn't exist or you're a really terrible shopper.
+It was the latter.

-I received a little jar of La Fundidora‘s Feugo salsa in my Hatchery Box, and in her company profile, the salsa-maker recommended serving the salsa with something other than chips.
-With this challenge in mind, I wanted to create a dish that featured the salsa’s chile profile as a foundation for a hearty meal.
+I also got a little jar of La Fundidora's Feugo salsa and in her company profile, the salsa-maker recommended serving the salsa with something other than chips.
+With this challenge in mind, I wanted to create a dish that featured the salsa's chile profile as a foundation for a hearty meal.

 And with that, my craving for the Venezuelan arepas from my high school years came flooding back.
-Besides making them myself twice now, I’ve only eaten arepas one other time.
-Sitting at the dining table while my friend Claudia’s mom pulled them from the oven and offered that I crack one open.
-While it’s a very common Venezuelan flatbread, it was unlike any flavor or texture I’d ever eaten and I wanted more.
-It wasn’t like she served this to me often and I have fond childhood memories of eating them – I ate them once and now, 12 years later, I am still thinking about them.
+Besides making them twice now, I've only eaten arepas when my friend's mother makes them.
+Sitting at the dining table while her mom pulled them from the oven and offered that I crack one open.
+While it's a staple Venezuelan and Columbian bread made from masa, it was unlike any flavor or texture I'd ever eaten and I wanted more.
+12 years after moving away from my hometown, I'm still thinking about them.
 Her mom made them with white corn flour, but when faced with the choice between white or yellow corn flour, I chose the yellow for no other reason than the vibrant color.

-For this recipe, I mixed a bit of shredded zucchini up with the dough to add another layer of flavor.
-With melted cheese, salsa, and guacamole on top, you can’t resist going back for seconds.
-These little fritters are about the easiest thing you can make that tastes this homemade and fresh.
-They’ve got a crispy shelled exterior and a light and fluffy corn cake center.
-They make the perfect naturally gluten-free flatbread for soaking up the flavors of whatever you’re topping or filling them with – your favorite salsa, pulled pork, or whatever your heart desires.
-Hope your Cinco de Mayo tastes as good as mine!
+This take here is anything but authentic, but an interpretation based on the recipe my friend's mother shared with me.
+With zucchini mixed into the dough.
+With melted cheese, salsa, and guacamole on top, you can't resist going back for seconds.
+They've got a crispy shelled exterior and a light and fluffy corn cake center.
+They make the perfect naturally gluten-free flatbread for soaking up the flavors of whatever you're topping or filling them with - your favorite salsa, pulled pork, or whatever your heart desires.

 - 1½ cups shredded zucchini